- Committees & Commissions

 - Mayor: chairs the common council meetings, makes appointments to committees, upon common council approvals, and is the elected leader of the city.

-- Common Council: is the City's financial body, makes policy, directs city administrator to carry out policy, solicit input from boards commission, and committees on issues in its various function areas
+- Common Council: is the City's financial body, makes policy, directs the city administrator to carry out policy, solicit input from boards commissions, and committees on issues in its various function areas

-- Boards, Commission, Committee Members: Advise Mayor and common council on policies that assist in carrying out its responsibilities, input and provide input by being a positive representatives.
+- Boards, Commission, Committee Members: Advise Mayor and common council on policies that assist in carrying out its responsibilities, and input and provide input by being a positive representative.